MasterKinjalk/GlobalCovidImpact_TweetData_Visualization/readme.md

-# Visualizing Covid-19 Through Tweets
+## Visualizing Covid-19 Through Tweets

-This project is a Dash application designed to visualize COVID-19 sentiment and word usage in tweets across different countries.
-It allows users to view sentiment analysis and word frequency on a global scale through interactive choropleth maps and bar charts.
+This project is a Dash application designed to visualize **COVID-19 sentiment and word usage** in tweets across different countries.
+It allows users to explore **sentiment analysis and word frequency** on a **global scale** through interactive **choropleth maps and bar charts**.

 ## Getting Started

 ### Prerequisites

 Before running the application, ensure you have Python installed on your system.
-You will also need to install the necessary Python libraries listed in `requirements.txt`.
+You will also need to install the necessary Python libraries listed in the `requirements.txt` file.

 ### Installation